Appearance

 platform.logMsg("Starting inference process...")

-platform.logMsg("Inference completed successfully.")
+platform.logMsg("Inference completed successfully.")getRequestFilePublicUrl(requestFileName)

 Arguments: